-(20) Procedures for donor deferral as prescribed in §610.41 of this chapter; and procedures for donor notification and autologous donor referring physician notification, including procedures for the appropriate followup if the initial attempt at notification fails, as prescribed in §630.6 of this chapter.
+(20) Procedures for donor deferral as prescribed in 610.41 of this chapter.

+(21) Procedures for donor notification and notification of the referring physician of an autologous donor, including procedures for the appropriate followup if the initial attempt at notification fails, as prescribed in §630.40 of this chapter.